CarlosBalladares/threejs-modern-boilerplate/README.md

 # Three js modern boilerplate

 This is a boilerplate for Three js projects.
-It uses:
+It supports:
-- ESlint
-- Prettier
+- Module imports
-- Parcel
+- ES6 syntax
+- Development server with parcel
+- Production builds with parcel

 ## To run